 Built-in SEO Tools

 Wix includes customisable title tags and meta descriptions per page, automatic XML sitemaps submitted to Google, structured data markup for local businesses and products, canonical tags, 301 redirect management, and alt text fields for all images.
+For a practical walkthrough of keyword placement across all of these locations, see our guide on how to add keywords to your Wix website.

 The dashboard integrates directly with Semrush for keyword research, and the Wix SEO Setup Checklist walks new users through site-wide optimisation steps.
 Where Wix falls short vs. WordPress is in granular technical control -- advanced users cannot edit robots.txt directly or install plugins like Yoast or RankMath.